cruso003/HNG_Mobile/TaskTwo/README.md

-# For Task Two, we modify Task One code by replacing our demo data of 3 products with the product data collected from timbu api.

 # Task Two:
 Create an app that Implements Timbu Api
 Objectives: Create a Timbu account on timbu.cloud .
 Get your API key (it only views once).
 Add some products information on your timbu account under Retail Business.
 Retrieve all products information using the api.
 Display the products on a screen in a list.